University of Canterbury

 Course Descriptions

-In Arts, Science and Commerce, the undergraduate (Bachelor) degree is a 3-year degree at Canterbury.
-This means that 300 level courses are the most advanced undergraduate courses in these areas.
-400 level courses in these disciplines are graduate courses and undergraduate study abroad students are not eligible to take 400 level courses unless students have been granted admission to a Postgraduate Certificate of Proficiency.
+In Arts, Science, and Commerce, the undergraduate (Bachelor) degree is a 3-year degree at Canterbury.
+This means 300-level courses are the most advanced undergraduate courses in these areas.
+400-level courses in these disciplines are graduate courses and undergraduate study abroad students are not eligible to take 400-level courses unless students have been granted admission to a Postgraduate Certificate of Proficiency.

 Enrollment Requirements